 Industry expertise is represented on the Ministerial HSR Advisory Group website page.
 The industry is continuing to consider global developments on front-of-pack labelling and provide advice on evaluation of the HSR.
 FGC has submitted on the policy and the five-year evaluation (see the ‘Submissions’ section on this website).

 FGC monitors industry uptake of member companies and reports each quarter to the Ministry for Primary Industries on member uptake.
-Member trend analysis is reflected in the following graph:

 Consumers looking for the sugar content of packaged foods need look no further than the back of the package at: